khrome/veritech/README.md

 veritech.js
 ==============
-Super simple MVC using director and handlebars, less than 200 lines.
+Super simple MVC using director and handlebars, less than 400 lines.
+Serves frontend JS from NPM.

 Usage
 -----